Available for intermediary distribution to Trust, Corporate and Individual clients globally

 Where do we collect information from?

-Information we collect directly from you
+Information we collect from you

 Information we collect from third parties

-We also might collect or receive information about you from third parties, who may or may not have a direct relationship with you.
+We might also collect or receive information about you from third parties, who may or may not have a direct relationship with you.
 This includes:

 Information we collect from people acting on your behalf